Yurik72/ESPHap/README.md

 ## RGB Strip (WS2812) & Motion example

 Example folders contains sketch for [RGB & Motion devices](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which shows on Apple Home two icons: RGB Bulb and Motion Sensor.
-There is universal sketch applicable for ESP32 and ESP8266 and using WS2812 Led strip.
+There is universal sketch applicable for ESP32 and ESP8266 and using WS2812 LED strip.
 Those sketch as well includes advanced features: Web File Manager, OTA, Simple web site and allows to demonstrate two direction for the Apple HomeKit.
 Means when RGB (Brightness , Color ,State ) is changed from the built-in web site, Apple HomeKit refreshes the RGB bulb state.
 For the motion sensor can be used anyone, skecth simples reads HIGH value for the predefined GPIO.
 For instance HC-SR501 can be used.
 As well for RGB can be used any strip, the question is how to proceed with Brightness and Color values received from the Apple Home app.

-Those combination potentially has good demonstration for Apple Home Automation, based on the Motion state RGB can be switched ON/OFF...
+Those combination potentially has good demonstration for Apple Home Automation, based on the Motion state RGB can be switched On/Off...

 Build instruction the same as for sketches above.